Graduate School Handbook part three

 If the faculty wishes to consider an application where the research degree will be completed substantially outside the UK, the following criteria must be satisfied:

-- Arrangements must be in place to meet professional development and accredited training requirements;
+- Arrangements must be in place to meet professional development and accredited training requirements, including attendance in person at a UWE Bristol campus site where required.

-- Arrangements for the review of ongoing progress must comply with requirements detailed in Parts 11 and 12 of the Graduate School Handbook, the Progression Examination and Progress Review.
-The applicant and DoS must be clear that the Progression Examination viva and Final Assessment viva will take place at a UWE Bristol campus site.
+- Arrangements for the review of ongoing progress must comply with requirements detailed in Part 11 and Part 12 of the Graduate School Handbook, the Progression Examination and Progress Review.
+The applicant and DoS must be clear that the Progression Examination viva and Final Assessment viva will normally take place at a UWE Bristol campus site.

 PGR3.7 Applications for MPhil or DPhil (by publication)